Benjamin Netanyahu Abandons Bid To Form Government Amid Israel's Political Deadlock

 "The time of spin is over; it is now time for action," his party said in a statement posted to Twitter.
 "Blue and White is determined to form the liberal unity government, led by Benny Gantz, that the people of Israel voted for a month ago."

 Still, it is unclear if the path to power will prove any easier for Gantz, as his party picked up just one more seat than Likud did in the past election.
-Despite the Blue and White party's narrow win in September, Netanyahu's bloc of conservative and hard-line religious lawmakers proved slightly larger than Gantz's group of center-left politicians, earning him first crack at forming a government.
+Despite the Blue and White party's narrow win in September, Netanyahu's bloc of conservative and hard-line religious lawmakers proved slightly larger than Gantz's group of center-left politicians, earning Netanyahu first crack at forming a government.

 Now Gantz, too, will have 28 days to make good on his mandate.
 If he cannot, a gridlocked Israel faces the prospect of having to hold a third election in the span of a year — with little sign of an end to its political impasse.